-- M-2.1 Determine whether "manageable" threats are present at the site.
+- M-2.1 Determine whether "manageable" threats are present at the site or management area.
 If none are present, select "No" in response to the "Threats Present?" in the dark green top row of the Threats Managed Table. - M-2.1.1 If "No" is selected, then do not complete any other portions of the threats managed section.
-A site without additional threats receives full points available for this portion of the module. - M-2.1.2 Since most sites contain at least one threat, the table defaults to "Yes".
-If "Yes" is appropriate for this site, proceed with completing Part 1.
-Threats Managed according to the following instructions.

-M-2.2 Select which "manageable" threats are present at the site.
+A site or management area without additional threats receives full points available for this portion of the module. - M-2.1.2 Since most sites or management areas contain at least one threat, the table defaults to "Yes".
+If "Yes" is appropriate for this site or management area, proceed with completing Part 1.
+Threats Managed according to the following instructions. - M-2.2 Select which "manageable" threats are present at the site or management area.
 Commonly encountered manageable threats are listed in the first column.
 These can be changed according to user preference; however, the accompanying drop-down lists may not correspond to the newly added threat(s).

-In the second column, select "Yes" from the drop-down menu if the threat is present on the site being evaluated, or "No" if the threat is not present.
+In the second column, select "Yes" from the drop-down menu if the threat is present on the site or management area being evaluated, or "No" if the threat is not present.